azohra/ptolemy/docs/v0-2_redesign.md

 ```

 #### providers
-`providers/provider.ex` specifies behaviours that a provider should implement
+`provider.ex` specifies behaviours that a provider should implement and helper functions we provide by default

-`providers/vault_provider.ex` by default load secrets from vault
+`providers/vault.ex` loads secrets from vault and automatically register ttl

+`providers/system_env.ex` loads secrets from system environment, however, does not register ttl by default

 #### loaders
-`loader/loader.ex` will provide functions beahviours that loads secrets from provider to the application environment variables
+`loader/loader.ex` will load secrets from provider to the application environment variables

-`loader/vault_loader.ex` will be implementation of the loader specific to vault

 ##### ptolemy.ex
 `ptolemy.ex` will only contain a generic CRUD functions for users to interact, each function should take in the engine name as a parameter in order to pattern match with the correct support engine to call.
 The underneath implementation of CRUD operations should lie within `lib/engines` folder.
 For example, `kv.ex` would still contain the communication functions, and `kv_server.ex` would be responsible for making the `ptolemy.ex` functions happen.